Juan-Jones/blogsphere/content/blog/best-freelance-websites.md

 ---
-title: "Best Freelance Websites and Resources"
+title: "Best Freelance Websites to Make Money"
-description: "Complete list of freelancer websites and resources., uncover platforms to kickstart your independent contracting journey!"
+description: "Complete list of the best freelance websites to make money.
+Discover the top platforms on the internet!"
 image: "images/post/freelance-sites.jpg"
 date: 2019-02-16T11:17:25+04:00
 categories: ["gig economy"]